dpurkays/dpurkays/README.md

 -->

 ## 🌱 About me
 I'm a Computer Science graduate from Simon Fraser University, with a BSc in Psychology from the University of Calgary.
 Passionate about technology and personal growth, I enjoy discovering new approaches to problem-solving and exploring various fields in software development.
-Always eager to learn, I’m currently diving into TypeScript and Next.js to expand my full-stack skills.

 ## 💻 Skills
 **Programming Languages**: JavaScipt, Python, Java, C, C++\